 No Steamer?
 Create a Makeshift Steamer!

-No worries if you don’t steam food enough to purchase a steamer or a bamboo steamer basket.
-You can definitely make it work with a large pot, aluminum foil, and plate!
+No worries if you don’t steam food often enough to buy a steamer rack or bamboo steamer basket.
+You can make it work with a large pot, aluminum foil, and a plate!

-The great thing about making Shumai at home is you can freeze them before or after steaming.
-That means, you can cook a big batch and enjoy them anytime you like.
+The great thing about making shumai at home is that you can freeze them both before and after steaming.
+This means you can cook a big batch and enjoy them anytime.
 Right before serving, simply steam the frozen shumai without thawing.

 What to Do with Leftover Wonton Wrappers

-When I make shumai at home, I always make cheese wrap with the leftover wrappers.
-Both pan-fried and deep-fried cheese wraps are really easy to make, and your leftover skins won’t go to waste!
+When I make shumai at home, I always use the leftover wrappers to make cheese wraps.
+Both pan-fried and deep-fried cheese wraps are easy to prepare, and your leftover wrappers won’t go to waste!

-These juicy, tender Pork Shumai make the best thing to enjoy for a weeknight meal.
-We usually serve it with Japanese karashi hot mustard, then dip it in soy sauce or a simple sauce made with soy sauce, vinegar, and chili oil.
-But I do enjoy eating them without any sauce since the filling alone is so flavorful.
+These juicy, tender pork shumai make the best thing to enjoy for a weeknight meal.
+We usually serve them with Japanese karashi mustard, then dip them in soy sauce or a simple sauce made with soy sauce, vinegar, and chili oil.
+However, I enjoy eating them without sauce since the filling is so flavorful.

-Shumai may seem challenging to make at first glance, but you’d surprised how easy it is to replicate these all-star dumplings at home.
-They taste just as good as the ones served at fancy restaurants, but certainly much better than the frozen Shumai you get from the stores.
+Shumai may seem challenging to make at first glance, but you’d be surprised how easy it is to replicate these all-star dumplings at home.
+They taste just as good as the ones served at fancy restaurants, but certainly much better than the frozen shumai you get from the stores.

 Pork Shumai (Steamed Pork Dumplings)